ItamarFriedman/Hackathon-2024-gradio/README.md

 <h1> Hackathon-2024-gradio - MIND CANVAS </h1>

 <h2>What is MIND CANVAS?</h2>
-An interactive website for mobile, Used in therapy to help the patient visualize past events and give them a chronological order.
-Fill in just a few detailes, tell your story and be ready to get a series of photos.
+MIND CANVAS is an interactive mobile web app designed for therapy sessions.
+It helps patients visualize past events and organize them chronologically by simply filling in details, telling their story, and receiving a series of photos and texts as a PDF.

 <h2>The psychology behind the app</h2>
 Effective treatment for individuals with PTSD often involves controlled exposure to their traumatic experiences, often facilitated through art therapy.
 However, drawing during therapy sessions can be time-consuming and not everyone possesses the necessary skills.